w1zzball/scrapeddit/README.md

 ## Commands

 All commands are run inside the interactive prompt (`py main.py`).
+All commands support `--exit-after` to exit the prompt after completion.

 - scrape thread <id|url> [flags]
 	- Scrape a submission and all comments.